sio/potyarkin.com/content/posts/20180601-vba-csv-editor.md

 another tool designed specifically for dealing with CSV or edit the file manually in the text editor of your choosing.

-I wrote a small helper tool to append data rows to the CSV files from Excel that ensures you won't mess up the existing data.
+I wrote a small helper utility to append data rows to the CSV files from Excel that ensures you won't mess up the existing data.
 This is a one-day hobby project, and Excel serves more as the UI toolkit and runtime environment than as the spreadsheet application, so you should be careful if you decide to rely on that